 Recognising this, the professional bodies of both sport science and psychology (the British Association of Sport and Exercise Sciences and the British Psychology Society) have developed professional routes to recognition within the field.

 Our focus on sport and elite sporting performance makes the University an ideal environment for students.
-The School of Sport, Health and Applied Science has five specialised laboratories, in addition to a £8 million sports centre.
+The Faculty of Sport, Health and Applied Science has five specialised laboratories, in addition to a £8 million sports centre.

 - BPS accredited programme